How do I sign up?

 Fathers have an important influence on children’s health and wellbeing, however, they are significantly underrepresented in health promotion programs targeting parents.
 A recent review of all parenting programs delivered internationally showed that only 6% of participants were fathers.

-The Daughters and Dads program is indeed the first program to ever target the Daughter and Dad dyad.
-There have been more than 20 Mother and Daughter programs.
-Emerging research has also shown that children may independently and uniquely benefit from positive male involvement.
+The Daughters and Dads program is the first program to ever target the Daughter and Dad dyad while there have been numerous mother/daughter programs.
+Research shows that children independently and uniquely benefit from positive male involvement but that daughters often miss out.

 Can my daughter still participate if she doesn't have a Dad in her life or available?

-Absolutely, we welcome her attendance with a significant male figure in her life.
+Absolutely, we welcome her attendance with a significant male role model or father-figure .
 This might be a step-father, grandfather, uncle, older brother or trusted family friend.

-The program is designed to educate and motivate male role models as the agent for changing a girls' physical activity levels, sport skills and social-emotional wellbeing.
-Unfortunately, we are unable to accept daughters attending the program with their mothers.
+The program is designed to educate and motivate male role models as agents of change in girls' lives, boosting physical activity levels, sport skills and social-emotional wellbeing.
+Unfortunately, daughters cannot attend the program with their mothers as targeting fathers is the unique benefit of this program.

 What about mothers?

 Parent-child programs have predominantly targeted and engaged mothers.
-When programs are open to both parents, very few dads will sign up.
-Daughters and Dads Active and Empowered is designed to specifically engage fathers or father figures only so that they are more likely to be involved.
+When programs are open to both parents, very few dads sign up.
+Our Daughters and Dads programs are designed to solely engage fathers/ father-figures.

-Mums/partners are also encouraged to engage with the program home tasks, have discussion with their partner and daughter and are welcome to complete home activities with any of their other children.
+Mums/partners are encouraged to engage with the program home tasks, have discussions with their partner and daughter and are welcome to complete home activities with any of their other children.

 Do you have any other programs for younger children?